there4/slim-unit-testing-example/README.md

 ## Concepts

 The `public/index.php` file serves as the application entry point.
-This file initializes a SlimPHP `$app` with production configuration, includes the routes file from `app/app.php` and then runs the app with `$app->run();`.
+This file initializes a Slim `$app` with production configuration, includes the routes file from `app/app.php` and then runs the app with `$app->run();`.
 This allows us to keep our application separate from the index, and gives us an opportunity to include our `app/app.php` file in a different context.